A cheap '70s-style receiver for your highly expensive modern smartphone.

 - This still happens (or, until the mid-2000s, still happened), but by then it was intentional and often an Affectionate Parody of the phenomenon.

-- Actually, women being "housewives" was still pretty common in the 70's and even the early-mid 80's, since feminism hadn't yet caught up with the majority of our society.
+- Actually, women being "housewives" was still pretty common in the 70's and even the early-mid 80's.
 Today?
 Such stereotyping is likely to land you in a divorce lawyer's office.

 - A good example of the above?
 Look no further than The Shaggy D.A.
 (1976) It's a sequel to The Shaggy Dog, filmed in the late 1950s, which was about a teenage boy who was turned into a sheepdog by an ancient curse.
 In The Shaggy D.A., he is now in his thirties and is an aspiring politician.
 But to judge by the clothes the characters wear, the cars they drive and so forth, you'd think that curse had not only given that kid dog DNA, but caused him to age 17 years in less than a third of the time.